 Technological advances in the manufacture of laminate countertops have enhanced not only its performance, but also its appearance.
 Seamless and rolled-edge laminates simulate natural stone, while trendy looks are achieved with vibrant colors, inlays, and “color-through” options.
 New edge treatments allow great versatility and eliminate unsightly seams of early counters.

 Laminate is heat resistant and non-porous, but it can be damaged by sharp knives and the surface is subject to tears and delaminating in some cases.
-However, with reasonable care, modern laminate is is a long-lasting, cost-effective option.
+However, with reasonable care, modern laminate is a long-lasting, cost-effective option—and the design choices are virtually limitless.
 While it is possible to purchase pre-formed laminate countertops for DIY installation, high-quality laminate countertops and unique counter treatments should be installed by a professional.

 Early quartz countertops were durable, but not terribly attractive.
 Not so, today.
 Quartz counters mimic granite and marble so well that the differences are sometimes hard to detect.
 Because the pattern and color is not just on the surface, quartz slabs can be as thick — or as thin — as you wish.
 Trendy colors are all the rage, and clean-lined quartz in black or white is a natural choice for trendy Euro-tech or pro-style kitchens.